Butalbital/aspirin/caffeine/codeine (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant, or if you have kidney disease, liver disease, Addison disease, breathing problems (such as asthma or sleep apnea), enlarged prostate, painful urination or trouble urinating, underactive thyroid, or stomach problems.
-Tell your doctor if you have a history of head injury, or if you have been addicted to drugs or alcohol.
+- Tell your doctor if you are pregnant, or if you have kidney disease, liver disease, Addison disease, breathing problems (such as asthma, COPD, sleep apnea), gallbladder problems, pancreas problems, an enlarged prostate, trouble urinating, an underactive thyroid, or stomach problems.
+Tell your doctor if you have a history of depression, head injury, seizures, or addiction to drugs or alcohol.

 - Do not breastfeed while you are using this medicine, unless you have your doctor's permission to do so.